 - Constantly tests messaging, pricing, and other systems to reach out to buyers

-- Talks about success in reference to how many of what thing was sold.
+- Talks about success in terms of how many, of what product, was sold.

 Sales vs. Build